BenetManzanaresSalor/TextRe-Identification/README.md

 *Note that values may differ depending on execution*

-Feel free to modify the [config.json](examples/config.json) file for testing other configurations.
-If the `data_file_path` is modified (i.e. you change the dataframe), we recommend to also update the `output_folder_path` directory to avoid overwriting and/or load pretreated data from other dataframes.
+Feel free to modify the [config.json](config.json) file for testing other configurations.
+If the `data_file_path` is modified (i.e., you change the dataframe), we recommend to also update the `output_folder_path` directory to avoid overwriting and/or load pretreated data from other dataframes.

 # TRI workflow
 To facilitate the understanding of our implementation, the following diagram depicts the workflow of the `TRI` class in [tri.py](tri.py).
 In is divided into the three main blocks (i.e., Data, Build classifier and Predict TRIR), using <span style="color:blue">blue boxes</span> for the mandatory fragments, and <span style="color:green">green boxes</span> for optional fragments.
 Depending on the [configuration](#configuration), the optional fragments are executed or it is skipped to the next fragment.
 If using [Visual Studio Code IDE](https://code.visualstudio.com/), it is recommended to install the *Python Code Tools* extension for collapsing and extending the code regions corresponding to the blocks and boxes.